 |Application||Gaming / Content Creating|

 A Closer Look at the Lexar Hades RGB DDR4 32GB Kit

-The Lexar Hades comes in a standard DDR4 form with a set of heat sinks on each side of the module and with a 288 pin interface.
+The Lexar Hades comes in a standard DDR4 form with a set of heat sinks on each side of the module and a 288 pin interface.
 The modules have 137.8 mm x 45.6 mm x 6.2 mm dimensions and should have no issues being installed in most motherboards.
 To amplify and soften the micro-LED glow, Lexar uses translucent white LED covers.